Things to Do in Chelsea

 1. Sloane Street

-Sloane Square is the shopping district for London’s elite.
-A straight street running from Knightsbridge to Sloane Square, pavements are dotted with flagship boutiques of global luxury brands like Prada, Hermes, Ralph Lauren, and the Conran Shop, as well as designer beauty stores and high-end restaurants., marking Sloane Street as a spoiling destination for the rich.
+Sloane Street is the shopping district for London’s elite.
+Running from Knightsbridge station to Sloane Square, its pavements are dotted with flagship boutiques housing global luxury brands like Prada, Hermes and Ralph Lauren.

 2. Army Museum